pi-geosolutions/docker-padre/README.md

 1) create a named volume to persist data :

-docker volume create --name gndata-volume
+docker volume create --name gsdata-volume

 2) Build the image :